microsoft/artifacts-credprovider/README.md

 #### How do I get better error logs from the cred provider?
 Run the nuget.exe/dotnet command with detailed verbosity to see more cred provider logs that may help debugging (`nuget.exe -verbosity detailed`, `dotnet --verbosity detailed`).

-Or set the environment variable `NUGET_CREDENTIALPROVIDER_VERBOSITY_DEFAULT` to `Verbose` to enable more logging if you cannot directly control the command line.
+Or set the environment variable `ARTIFACTS_CREDENTIALPROVIDER_VERBOSITY_DEFAULT` to `Verbose` to enable more logging if you cannot directly control the command line.

 #### How do I find out if my issue is a real 401?
 Run the credential provider directly with the following command: `C:\Users\<user>\.nuget\plugins\netfx\CredentialProvider.Microsoft\CredentialProvider.Microsoft.exe  -I -V Verbose -U "https://pkgs.dev.azure.com/{organization}/{project-if-feed-is-project-scoped}/_packaging/{feed}/nuget/v3/index.json"`.
 Check you have the right permissions from the [feed permissions](https://docs.microsoft.com/en-us/azure/devops/artifacts/feeds/feed-permissions?view=azure-devops).